1320 American Sign Language I

 3344 Interpretation Theory and Process

-Prerequisite: Interpretation 2342.
-Corequisite: INTR 2321 or consent of instructor.
+Prerequisite: Interpretation 2342 Corequisite: INTR 2321.
 This course uses a process-oriented approach for applying the essential cognitive strategies to interpretation.
 These strategies include organizing and manipulating visual images, analyzing message for meaning, and self-monitoring for message accuracy.
 The course serves as a transition from language learning to beginning interpretation from American Sign Language to English.

 Prerequisite: The completion of an Associate of Science in American Sign Language Studies.
 Designed to provide students with a working knowledge of the profession of interpreting, including the Code of Ethics, certification criteria, the roles and responsibilities of an interpreter, and compensation.
 Discussions of the role of the interpreter in a variety of professional settings including educational, medical, legal, the performing arts, counseling, and rehabilitation.